hashicorp/design-system/website/docs/patterns/button-alignment/partials/overview/overview.md

-While the alignment, order, and grouping of buttons and actions might seem like a trivial topic, the impact on users is immediate and often occurs in experiences of high important and interruption.
+While the alignment, order, and grouping of buttons and actions might seem trivial, the impact on users is immediate and often occurs in experiences of high important and interruption.

-While these guidelines aren't meant to be prescriptive in every scenario, our recommendations are backed up by research and analysis to best serve the user in a consistent manner and understand the impact on the user experience from a holistic perspective.
+These guidelines aren't meant to be prescriptive in every scenario, however, our recommendations are backed up by research and analysis to best serve the user in a consistent manner and understand the impact on the user experience from a holistic perspective.

 !!!
 Info